lilive/Freeplane-Bookmarks-add-on/README.md

 ## Build

-If you want to build the add-on installation file `bookmarks.addon.mm` yourself, you have to build the library before to package the addon.
+If you want to build the add-on installation file `bookmarks-vX.X.X.addon.mm` yourself, you have to build the library before to package the addon.

 - Install Freeplane (of course !)
 - Download the source